cjdbarlow/Part-One/the_placenta.md

 * Surface area of 14m<sup>2</sup>
 * Weight of ~500g
 * Blood flow of 600mL.min<sup>-1</sup> at term
-  It is reduced during contractions due to increased uterine pressure and also with α-adrenergic stimulation
+  Flow is reduced during contractions due to increased uterine pressure and also with α-adrenergic stimulation.